Lucifer481/Phishing-Link-Detection-using-ML/README.md

 ## 📌 Overview

-**Phishing-Link-Detection-using-ML** is a comprehensive cybersecurity toolkit that enables developers to integrate real-time phishing detection into web apps, browser extensions, and backend systems using machine learning models and RESTful APIs.
+**Phishing-Link-Detection-using-ML** is a comprehensive developer toolkit that enables seamless integration of real-time phishing URL detection into applications and browsers.
+It leverages pre-trained machine learning models, RESTful APIs, and user-friendly interfaces to enhance cybersecurity measures.

 ### 🔐 Why Use This?

-This project offers a scalable, user-friendly, and intelligent solution to detect malicious URLs and enhance digital safety.
-Key features include:
+This project aims to provide an accessible, scalable solution for identifying malicious links.
+The core features include:

-- 🧩 **Web Interface**: Flask-based GUI for real-time phishing detection.
+- 🧩 **Web Interface** – A Flask-based platform for real-time URL analysis and threat visualization.
-- 🧠 **RESTful API**: Easily connect detection service to any system.
+- 🧠 **API Endpoints** – RESTful APIs for embedding phishing detection into larger systems.
-- 🌐 **Browser Extension**: Scan URLs while browsing for enhanced safety.
+- 🌐 **Browser Extension** – A user-friendly extension for instant URL scans while browsing.
-- 📊 **Data & Model Tools**: Jupyter notebooks and scripts for model training.
+- 📊 **Data & Model Tools** – Notebooks and scripts for data exploration, feature extraction, and model training.
-- ⚙️ **Model Management**: Dynamically load/manage trained models for deployment.
+- ⚙️ **Model Management** – Dynamic loading and management of ML models for scalable deployment.

 ---